 Literacy – supports modified (workforce-enhanced) Adult Basic Education (ABE), and English as a Second Language (ESL) programs that help low-income adults raise their reading and English proficiency levels to meet eligibility requirements for job training, high school equivalency GED classes, and/or post-secondary education programs.

 Workforce Development – supports community-based vocational and employment programs for people in poverty and skills training for low income youth.
 The category also supports advocacy and technical assistance endeavors which promote improvement in the workforce development system, increase resources available to disadvantaged job seekers, and enhance the quality of service delivery.
-The Letter of Inquiry (LOI) process is currently opening until Novemember 29th, 2013 for Workforce Development.
-Please click here.
+The Letter of Inquiry (LOI) process is currently closed for Workforce Development.

 Capacity Building - Capacity Building grants support enhancements to a nonprofit’s management and operations functions.
 Capacity building grants can be used in such areas as agency governance, fund raising, strategic planning, staff/program development, fiscal management and technology.
 Grant requests must fit within the guideline areas established within the Chicago Tribune Charities Holiday Campaign, are limited to current or recent Tribune Charities grantees, and are accepted by invitation only.